Credit Cards: Advantages & Disadvantages

 - Built-in protection

-Credit cards can be a convenient and speedy way of securing a purchase that you just cannot wait for.
-This might be for emergency reasons or simply timing – what you need simply won’t be there when the time payday comes back around.
+Credit cards can be a convenient and speedy way of securing a purchase that you can’t wait for.
+This might be for emergency reasons or simply timing – what you need might not be available or there may be a time sensitive deal you want to catch.

 Spreading the cost

-This is great news if you’ve bought a plane ticket from an airline that’s gone bust, or your new freezer has left a puddle in the kitchen.
+When you use a credit card for a purchase between £100 and £30,000, you have an extra layer of protection that a debit card wouldn’t be able to provide.
+Under Section 75 of the Consumer Credit Act, you are covered for loss or if a product is not as advertised.
+This is great news if, for example, you’ve bought a plane ticket from an airline that’s gone bust, or your new freezer has left a puddle in the kitchen.
 It’s also worth knowing that you don’t need to have paid for the item in full on your credit card, as the protection is activated when you spend £100 or more.

-So, even if there’s a charge for using your credit card to pay for something like a holiday deposit, you may want to consider doing so for the extra peace of mind.
-There’s also built-in protection against fraudulent use of your card, providing it doesn’t result from your own negligence (don’t write that pin down and put it in your purse, okay?).
+So, even if there’s a charge for using your credit card to pay for something like a holiday deposit, or a concert ticket, you may want to consider doing so for the extra peace of mind.
+There’s also built-in protection against fraudulent use of your card, providing it doesn’t result from your own negligence (so don’t write that pin-down and put it in your purse).

 Credit card perks

 Credit card perks are many.
 From air miles to cash back and vouchers for high street shopping, credit card providers try to lure you into borrowing with them by offering their own credit card reward schemes.
-If you’re able to pay off your full balance each month, you could be a good candidate for one of these cards and put yourself onto a nice little earner.
+If you’re able to pay off your full balance each month, you could be a good candidate for one of these cards and earn yourself some nice little treats every time your spend.

 However, as soon as you start paying interest on your borrowing, you are paying for those perks.
 Chances are, it won’t offer you good value.
 If you’re on the lookout for a card with its own reward scheme, be sure to check all the terms and conditions fully as you may be required to make a minimum spend every month or over the course of a year in order to qualify.